idefix-code/tutorial/Debugging/README.md

 ## Pre-requisities

-This session assumes that you know how to connect and work on the LMU cluster to get access to GPUs.
+This session assumes that you know how to connect and work on the Jureca cluster to get access to GPUs.
 If not, follow the [GPU tutorial](../GettingStarted/RunningOnGPUs.md).

 ## Problem1: a CPU segmentation fault